CoqueiroS/CADIn/README.md

 ```
 **Main Input Files**

 At least three files are needed for CADIn to work, BAM, FASTA and GFF files.
-The `-i` works with only one BAM files, but if specify a directory all BAM files are used to analysis.
-When the directory is used as input `-i` the software detects all files named as “.bam” in path.
+The `-i` works with only one BAM files, but if specify a directory all BAM files are used to analyze.
+When the directory is used as input `-i` the software detects all files named “.bam” in the path.
 FASTA file `-r` is the same reference used in the mapping of the BAM data.
 Already GFF file `-a` need be correspondent to the reference (FASTA file), in other words, all identification (column 1) must be identical to sequence Fasta identification in reference file.

 *Essential Arguments*
 ```